-Information about liquid level in a tank is an integral part
+Information about liquid level in a tank is an integral part of successful process operation and safety. |

 A wide variety of technologies exist to measure the level of substances in a vessel, each exploiting a different principle of physics.
 This chapter explores the major level-measurement technologies in current use.